getopenmono/monodocs/tutorials/sleep-mode.md

 ## Sleep and USB

-The current implementation of the USB stack on Mono will wake Mono from sleep.
-This means that Mono cannot stay in sleep mode if it is connected to a computer.
-Therefore, to test sleep mode you need to unplug it from the USB Host, before you trigger sleep mode.

-If you plug in Mono's USB while it is in sleep, it will wake up when the computer (USB Host) enumerates it.
-If you plug it in to a power-only USB tough, it will not wake up.

-Bottom line: **Unplug the USB connection if you wish to use sleep mode!**
+In our *v1.1* release of our SDK, we enabled sleep mode while connected to the USB.
+This means that triggering sleep will power-down Mono's USB port.
+THerefore our computer will loose connection to Mono if it goes to sleep.

+When you wake up Mono, it will be enumerated once again.

 ## Triggering sleep mode